 After you complete your ITI training, you can enroll in the 3-year engineering diploma courses.
 As part of the curriculum of these programs, you gain both theoretical and practical knowledge.
 All the same, you develop the skills to work in the chosen trades.
 Then, upon completion of the programs, you acquire a diploma.
 Armed with the diplomas, you become eligible to apply for opportunities in industries that require trade-specific skills.

 Specialized Short-term Programs

-For further development of ITI skills, there are specialized short-term courses that are offered by the Advanced Training Institutes (ATIs).
+For further development of ITI skills, there are specialized short-term courses that are offered by Advanced Training Institutes (ATIs).
 However, these courses are available for only specific trades.
-Then, after honing your skills further, you can apply for jobs in the industries that require skillful personnel.
+Then, after honing your skills further, you can apply for jobs in industries that require skillful personnel.

-Similar to other professional educational institutes, the ITIs and ITCs have placement cells that provide placement assistance to the outgoing pupils.
+Similar to other professional educational institutes, the ITIs and ITCs have placement cells that provide placement assistance to outgoing pupils.
 As part of their services, they have tie-ups with recruiters to facilitate placements for the students.
-Through these placement cells, you can avail jobs in the public sector units, private sector companies, and overseas companies.
+Through these placement cells, you can avail of jobs in the public sector units, private sector companies, and overseas companies.
 Also, you can set up your own enterprise.

 Opportunities in the Public Sector

-Government agencies require ITI graduates and they can avail the opportunities in these Public Sector Units (PSUs).
+Government agencies require ITI graduates and they can avail the of opportunities in these Public Sector Units (PSUs).
 Indeed, there are the Telecom and Railway industries that require the skills that are imparted at the technical training institutes.

 Additionally, there are opportunities in the Indian Armed Forces that can be availed.
 These include the ones in the Indian Army, Navy and Air Force.
 Other than that, there are opportunities in other paramilitary forces for availing.